Brunch & Batter

 • Bake at 350° F for 32-40 minutes until golden brown, or until a tester comes out clean.
 Allow to cool completely.
 Dust with confectioners' sugar if desired.

-confectioners sugar for dusting, if desired
+confectioners sugar for dusting, optional

 Notes